katieoconn/pregnancy-ibd/pages/active_disease.md

 * IBD in general does not increase the likelihood of congenital malformations.

 ## **Will Pregnancy Affect my IBD?**
-Women with IBD who have active disease in the 6 months preconception may have up to 5 fold increased risk of active disease during pregnancy.
+Women with IBD who have active disease in the 6 months preconception may have up to 5 fold increased risk of active disease during pregnancy.<sup>4</sup>

 Of women who have active disease at the time of conception, two in three are likely to have active disease, and one in three are likely to go into remission.